tartley/cbeams/README.md

     snap install cbeams

-# Downloading as source
+# Hacking on the source

 ♥ you folks the most!

-## Dependencies
+Be aware:

 Developed on on Ubuntu 14.04 - 20.04, likely works on other Linux.
 Does work on OSX.